mcaceresb/tablefill/tablefill_readme.txt

 Common Mistakes
 ---------------

+Note: This section was adapted from the readme for the original tablefill.py

 - Missing table tag in the input file or in the template file.

 - Mismatch between the length of the template table and corresponding text table.
 If the template table has more entries to be filled than the text table has entries to fill from, this will cause an error and the table will not be filled.

 - Use of numerical tags (e.g. #1#) to fill non-numerical data.
 This will cause an error.
 Non-numerical data can only be filled using "###", as it does not make sense to round or truncate this data.
-"""